yoonjungjoon/videollava-docker/README.md

 # Docker image for LLaVA: Large Language and Vision Assistant

 > [!IMPORTANT]
-> Due to the large size of the model, CUDA will result in OOM errors
+> If you are using the 13b model, CUDA will result in OOM errors
 > with a GPU that has less than 48GB of VRAM, so A6000 or higher is
 > recommended.